MACROBIOTICS, AND MODIFICATIONS FOR NUTRITIONAL BALANCING SCIENCE

 Dr. Paul Eck and others found, however, that the herbs today are not as pure, no matter how they are grown.
 Most contain some toxic metals, which is not helpful.
 Also, they cannot balance the body chemistry as well as the judicious use of a few modern mineral chelates and other supplements.
 This was difficult for me to accept, but experience has shown it to be true.

 Nutritional balancing, at this time, at least, requires certain synthetic food supplements, at times.
 When given in the correct way, for example, they act as placeholders, a vital concept in nutritional balancing science.
 To read more, see the article entitled The Placeholder Concept.

-Without these methods and procedures, I find many people simply will not get fully well, probably because they are so ill today.
+Without these procedures, I find many people simply will not get fully well, probably because they are so ill today.

 Š The level of toxins in the bodies today is enormous, and a nutritional balancing program removes them quickly.
 Enough water helps them move through the kidneys easily.

 Š Grains break down in the body to water, in part.
 However, I do not recommend the large amount of grains that many macrobiotic practitioners would recommend.
 Therefore, water intake must be higher.

 Š Eating more meat adds some toxins that may require more drinking water.

 I do not recall if macrobiotics recommends a particular type of drinking water.
 However, we find that reverse osmosis water does not hydrate the body well enough in most cases, and that tap water is often contaminated with chemicals that cannot be filtered out too easily with carbon filters.

 I find that most adults who follow the mainly cooked vegetable diet need about 3 liters or up to 3 quarts of drinking water daily, while macrobiotics suggests much less.
 One reason for the larger amount of water in nutritional balancing is that the programs are more oriented to detoxification.
 I realize that so much water is more yin, but it appears to be needed.